 ** Our thanks go to the Bahrain Society of Engineers for providing the Arabic translation.

-*** The presentations can be used for outreach and professional development of engineers that are members or registered with national and international members.
+*** The presentation can be used for outreach and professional development of engineers that are members or registered with national and international members.
 Proper acknowledgement of WFEO Committee on Engineering and the Environment (CEE) as the source of the presentations is pre-requisite to its use.
-The PowerPoint versions are available upon request to WFEO
+The PowerPoint versions are available upon request to WFEO.

 The WFEO Model Code of Practice for Sustainable Development and Environmental Stewardship was adopted at the September 2013 General Assembly

 The Ten Principles of the Code of Practice: